fethiozdol/fethiozdol.github.io/_posts/2024-07-01-ht-startup-w-devops-p01.md

 classDef cmp color:#fff, fill:#b509ac, stroke:#303;
 ```

-Assume we have a CRM system, in which Customer Service exposes an API for our web apps as well as backends of SaaS applications to get customer details.
-Hence, we want our Components to import resources from other components, even from those outside their own workloads, too.
+Let's assume we have a CRM system, which hosts our _Customer Service_.
+The Customer Service exposes APIs for our web apps as well as backends of our SaaS workloads to get customer details.
+We want to manage these dependencies automatically, so we want our components across multiple workloads to retrieve the API Gateway endpoint automatically at deploy time.

-In another scenario, we may want to have a centralised Email microservice in our Core Services, and we'd like it to use SES identity domain, which is environment-agnostic therefore managed outside our workloads, in our Shared Services.
+In another scenario, we may have a singular email microservice hosted in our Core Services, and we'd like it to use SES identity domain, which is environment-agnostic therefore managed outside our workloads, in our Shared Services.
+Our components in SaaS workloads will consume the email service in an event-driven architecture model, sending events to the email service with payloads that match with the event schema advertised by the email service.

-In summary, AWS resources can be intra-workload or inter-workload dependencies, or both.
+Consequently, AWS resources can be intra-workload, or inter-workload dependencies, or both.
+As the number of workloads and their components grow, managing resource dependencies must be handled with maintainability and disposibility in mind.

 ```mermaid
 flowchart TD